ajcr/ajcr.github.io/_posts/2018-7-29-counting-permutations.md

 def approach_1(string):
     """
-    Count the permuations of string that have no repeated letters by generating all permutations and checking them one by one.
+    Count the permutations of string that have no repeated letters by generating all permutations and checking them one by one.
     """
     wanted_perms = filterfalse(has_equal_adjacent_letters, permutations(string))